 Together, Dr. Martin and the many experts contributing to RADx Initiative will shape a new world where healthcare professionals and the public live in less fear of COVID-19.

 This is not Dr. Martin’s first time in the national spotlight related to COVID-19 response.
 Earlier this year, he was invited by Anthony S. Fauci, MD, to serve on the NIH COVID-19 Treatment Guidelines Panel, which published the nation’s first treatment guidelines for patients with the virus.
 The guidelines incorporated much of the Surviving Sepsis Campaign (SSC) Guidelines on the Management of Critically Ill Adults with Coronavirus Disease 2019 and included a section specific to critical care.
 The guidelines also address maternal and fetal populations, children, therapeutic options under investigation, and concomitant medications such as corticosteroids.
-For more on corticosteroids and COVID-19, check out this Critical Care Explorations article and this discussion thread.
+For more on corticosteroids and COVID-19, check out this Critical Care Explorations article.

 Dr. Martin also is not the first SCCM member to hold an important role in the push to improve testing.
 In March, Assistant Secretary for Health Admiral Brett P. Giroir, MD, a prominent critical care physician who has a long history of membership and involvement SCCM, was named chief coordinator for the nation’s COVID-19 testing efforts after the U.S. was slow to ramp up testing, even as the virus was first spreading in the United States.